-The task is to connect two flexible unmodified water hoses (see Fig. 29).
-No locomotion is needed during this task, as the hoses are placed within the reachable workspace of the robot arms.
-The ends of the hoses, which need to be connected are not placed on the floor.
-Instead, traverses are used as support for the hoses to ease grasping.
-This task requires bimanual teleoperation as the hoses are flexible and not attached to a stable base.
-Thus, the operator has to grasp both hoses with the left and right gripper, respectively.
-To establish the connection between both hoses, the extension adapter attached to the first hose must be inserted into the connector of the second hose and both hoses must be pushed together in the correct angle.
+The task is to connect two flexible unmodified water hoses (see Fig. 26).
+No locomotion is needed during this task, as the hoses are placed within the reachable workspace of the robot arms with both hoses supported in graspable height.
+Since the hoses are flexible, the operator has to grasp both connectors with the left and right gripper, respectively, in order to push them together.